catalystsystem/catalyst-intent/README.md

-# Catalyst V3: Intent based cross-chain swaps
+# Catalyst Intent: Intent based cross-chain swaps

 Catalyst is an intent based cross-chain swap protocol.
 Users sign intents: What asset they want, how they want etc, etc. which is claimed and then delivered by solvers.

 It is intended to be used in a Output first, inputs second context in conjunction with resource locks.
 This increases the integration flexibility and provides a better user experience.

-Catalyst V3 is built to be trust minimized and modular.
+Catalyst Intent is built to be trust minimized and modular.
 It consists of
 - **Lock Mechanism**: The system is designed to keep the lock mechanism outside of the core design.
 As a result, it can easily support new locks.
 - **Settler**: Main contract that sits on the origin chain.
 Serves multiple roles but the main role is to facilitate the translation of proofs to the unlock call for the lock.
 - **Filler**: Main contract on the remote chain.
 Allows solvers to fill outputs of orders.